-Notice of redemption will be mailed at least 30 but not more than 60 days prior to the redemption date to each holder of Notes to be redeemed at the address appearing in the security register maintained by the Company.
-If less than all the outstanding Notes are to be redeemed, the Trustee will select the Notes (or portion thereof equal to \$50 or any integral multiple thereof) to be redeemed by such method as the Trustee shall deem fair and appropriate.
+Notice of redemption will be mailed by first class mail at least 30 but not more than 60 days prior to the redemption date to each holder of Notes to be redeemed at the address appearing in the security register.
+If less than all the outstanding Notes are to be redeemed, the Trustee will select the Notes (or portion thereof equal to \$50 or any integral multiple thereof) to be redeemed by lot or by such other method as the Trustee shall deem fair and appropriate.